11 Things You Can Borrow From Libraries Besides Books

 There’s more to libraries than just plain old books.
 Many, if not most, also have movies, music, and audio and ebooks to lend out.
 But what about a parking pass for a Civil War fort?
 Or a circular saw?
 Well, depending on where you live, you can borrow those, too.
 Here are just a few odds and ends that some libraries lend out.

 If you’re not ready to commit to buying your own fishing gear, your local library might have you covered.
-Erie, Pennsylvania’s Blasco Library, for example, loans out fishing poles and tackle boxes, while several branches of the Chicago Public Library run a “Rods and Reads” program that provides poles and tackle sets for adults and kids.
+The Brewerton, New York branch of the Northern Onondaga Public Library, for example, loans out fishing poles and other fishing tools, along with several branches of other New York State library locations.
+Libraries in four counties in Maryland also have rods available for patrons.

 A bunch of libraries lend out passes for free or discounted admission to museums and other institutions.
 Chicago libraries have “Museum Passports” good for admission for families of four to 15 different area attractions like the Field Museum and the Shedd Aquarium.
 The Fairfield Public Library in Connecticut lends admission passes for 42 different museums in Connecticut, Massachusetts, and New York.
 In Michigan, the Library Network provides “Michigan Activity Passes” [PDF] for admission or discounts at more than 100 museums, galleries, and other institutions across the state.
 Georgia libraries have passes for Georgia State Parks and historic sites that provide admission for four people and cover parking fees.

 Need something pretty to hang on your wall, or a conversation piece for your mantle?
-Libraries in Ann Arbor, Minneapolis, Iowa City, Aurora, Ill., and Braddock, Penn. have original artwork, prints, posters, and even sculptures that you can take home and display.
+Libraries in Ann Arbor, Minneapolis, Iowa City, Aurora, Illinois, and Braddock, Pennsylvania. have original artwork, prints, posters, and even sculptures that you can take home and display.

 The Chicago Public Library and New York Public Library both loan out mobile hotspots so patrons can have mobile broadband Internet access at home or on the go.